chideraemmanuel/ace-ui/src/components/README.md

-## My React Component Library
+## AceUI

-This is a library of reusable React components that can be used to build beautiful and functional user interfaces.
+This is a library of fully customizable React UI components that can be used to build beautiful and functional user interfaces.

 **Features:**